 St. Mary's Seminary & University prohibits discrimination, including harassment, on the basis of race, color, national origin, religion, sex, age, disability, genetic information, or any other legally protected classification in any of its educational programs and activities or with respect to admission or employment.
-The designated Section 504 Coordinator is Paula Thigpen, University Registrar, 410/864-3605 (pthigpen@stmarys.edu).
+The designated Section 504 Coordinator is Alicia Arkell-Kleis, Registrar,

+410/864-4303 (aarkellkleis@stmarys.edu)

 The designated Title IX Coordinator is Elizabeth Visconage, Vice-President of Human Resources, 410/864-4261 (bvisconage@stmarys.edu).